-We are a holding company supporting social enterprises that deal with social risks.
+We advise social development initiatives and support enterprises that deal with social risks.

-For this work we rely above all on our ability to understand the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action—and then we look for the drivers that will create a sustainable mechanism to resolve those risks.
+In our work we value a good understanding of the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action.

-We routinely participate in evaluation and impact assessments as coordinator or as partner, depending on the needs of each particular project.
 Over the years we have built a strong network of professionals with whom we are lucky to work on a regular basis.
-We claim to have in this way gained access and insights into some of the most intractable problems.
+We claim to have in this way gained access and insights into some of the world’s most intractable problems.

 Our recent projects include: